matrix-org/synapse/INSTALL.md

 and `notif_from` fields filled out.
 You may also need to set `smtp_user`, `smtp_pass`, and `require_transport_security`.

-If email is not configured password reset, registration and notifications via email will be disabled.
+If email is not configured, password reset, registration and notifications via email will be disabled.

 ## Registering a user